Jdemig/xen_base_challenge/README.md

 ## Frontend
 The frontend folder contains a vite app with react and vitest pre configured.
-We have also include MaterialUI, but feel free to use any other framework, libraries, or tooling that you prefer.
+We have included MaterialUI to speed development, but feel free to use any other framework, libraries, or tooling that you prefer.

 The app will list several invoices by default, edit or improve the code as needed for your solution.
 Any other views or interactions will need to be added by you.